Terms used:

 8.6.
 Alternates

-In the case of withdrawal of an entry before the start of the first official practice at Skate Canada Challenge, an alternate entry will be invited if the withdrawal was originally entered as part of the section normal quota, the section may enter the next eligible athlete as the replacement.
+In the case of withdrawal of an entry before the start of the first official practice at Skate Canada Challenge or Skate Canada Trophy, an alternate entry will be invited if the withdrawal was originally entered as part of the section normal quota, the section may enter the next eligible athlete as the replacement.
 Alternates will be called up to fill a withdrawal up to 48 hours prior to the first official practice of the event

 9. Skate Canada Challenge

-Skate Canada Challenge (Junior and Senior) will be held annually for the obligatory Events and will be completed on or before December 15 of the current Registration Year.
-Skate Canada Challenge (Pre-Novice and Novice) will be held annually for the obligatory Events and will be completed no later than the first Sunday following January 31 of the current Registration Year
+Skate Canada Challenge will be held annually for the obligatory Events and will be completed on or before December 15 of the current Registration Year

 The locations and dates of the competitions will be announced at the Skate Canada Annual General Meeting.

-The following Events are mandatory for the applicable Skate Canada Challenge provided that the number of skaters entered in the Event exceeds the maximum quota to progress to the applicable Canadian Figure Skating Championships: men’s singles, women’s singles, pairs and ice dance in each of four Categories – Pre-Novice, Novice, Junior and Senior.
-The Pre-Novice champions are declared the applicable Skate Canada Challenge and do not progress to a Canadian Figure Skating Championships
+The following Events are mandatory for the applicable Skate Canada Challenge provided that the number of skaters entered in the Event exceeds the maximum quota to progress to the applicable Canadian Figure Skating Championships: men’s singles, women’s singles, pairs and ice dance in each of two Categories – Junior and Senior.

 All Events will be conducted in the same manner as the Event in the Canadian Figure Skating ChampionshipsEvent to which they correspond.